La Via del Fantini

 The third STAGE of the La Via del Fantini starts from the village of Gorgognano and goes all the way to the top of Monte delle Formiche.
 The route is of medium difficulty and consists of secondary roads and trails.
 Once you visit the old village of Gorgognano, you descend along the asphalt road to Zena.
 From here the route (CAI 815) begins its ascent, passing through Zena Castle.
 Near the Tower of the Heir begins one of the most compromised sections by the flood of May 2023: the path is passable paying attention but should be avoided in case of mud.
 On Via del Monte delle Formiche you continue to Cà di Pippo.
 From here, on the right, following a road for 500 meters, is the village of Tazzola, where it is possible to visit Luigi Fantini’s Botroid Museum.
 Following the itinerary (CAI 815) on a dirt road between the houses of Cà di Pippo, you enter the protected area of the Pliocene Spur, whose sandstone rocks are visible to the west.
 Entering the dense forest, you begin to climb on a steep path.
 On the last part of the climb, you return to the paved road that leads up to the Sanctuary of the Madonna of Zena.
 You pass a few meters from the centuries-old beech tree of Monte delle Formiche and find on the right ill cemetery, where Luigi Fantini rests.
 From the church square there is a splendid view of the Idice Valley, Castelnuovo di Bisano and Monte Bibele, the destinations of the next STAGE.

 Beware of very muddy sections in rainy weather, especially the climb between Torre dell’Erede and Ca’ di Pippo: Faiedola Street and Monte delle Formiche Street are recommended if the ground is too wet.
 Trail with poor shade cover, to be avoided in summer.
-The trail crosses wildlife farms, pay attention to signs of hunting trips in autumn and winter.
+The trail crosses wildlife farms, pay attention to signage of hunting trips in fall and winter.

 STAGE 04

-STAGE 4: da Monte delle Formiche to San Benedetto del Querceto
+STAGE 04: From Ant Mountain to San Benedetto del Querceto

 ACCESS